 APPLICANTS MUST COMPLETE AND SUBMIT THEIR JOB APPLICATIONS AND UPLOAD REQUIRED OR ADDITIONAL DOCUMENTS (e.g.,diploma/official transcripts, license) AS ATTACHMENT(S) AT THE TIME OF FILING.

-Additional documents may be sent by email to email@example.com
+Additional documents may be sent by emailed to firstname.lastname@example.org

 , please include exam number and exam title in the subject line.

 The acceptance of your application will depend on whether you have clearly shown that you meet the Minimum Requirements.
 Please be sure your application indicates complete information, including dates for education and jobs held which relate to this position.
 For each job held, give the name and addresses of your employer, your job title, beginning and ending dates, description of work performed, total number of hours worked (full or part-time) and salary earned.
 Resumes showing training and experience may be attached to the Los Angeles County Application.
 All information and records are subject to verification.